 |Function||Shoulder joint: Arm flexion, arm adduction|

 Do you want to learn more details about the coracobrachialis structures, such as the endangered neurovascular structures that the muscle can easily compress?
-Take a look below!
+Take a look at the article about the coracobrachialis muscle and check out our video tutorial below!

 The anatomy of the arm muscles would be incomplete without learning about the triceps brachii, the largest muscle of this region.
 It is the sole occupant of the posterior compartment of the arm, being clearly visible as a horseshoe on the back of the arm, especially in well-trained athletes.